idelchi/godyl/docs/commands/download.md

 # Download Command

-The `download` command allows you to download and install individual tools without requiring a configuration file.
+The `download` command allows you to download and unarchive individual tools without requiring a configuration file.

 ## Syntax